 You are probably looking to have a guinea pig as a pet because you find them cute and because they are harmless!
-Or you just saw a Guinea pig somewhere and you just want to know more about them.
-The reasons may be different but all you want to know are some facts about guinea pigs.
+As an owner of guinea pig, you want to know more about them.
+The reasons may be different but all you want to know are some amazing guinea pig facts.

-The very amazing fact about Guinea pig is that it is not a pig and is not remotely related to pigs.
+The very amazing fact about the guinea pig is that it is not a pig and is not remotely related to pigs.
 In fact, it is a rodent so you can relate it to a rat.
 Also, their origin is not Guinea, it is actually the Andes of South America.
-Weird right?

-So, Here Is the List of the 50 Guinea Pig Facts You Need to Know About:
+50 Amazing Guinea Pig Facts You Need to Know

 Fact #1: Guinea Pigs Are Not That Friendly

-What I mean is that Guinea pigs are not friendly with other species.
-Actually, it is more of another way around, if you put other rodents with them, they will most probably get infections or respiratory problems.
-Also, Guinea pigs are so small that other rodents may consider them as prey and eat them.
-Ouch!
+Guinea pigs are not friendly with other species.
+Actually, it is more of another way around.
+If you put other rodents with them, they will most probably get infections or respiratory problems.
+Also, guinea pigs are so small that other rodents may consider them as prey and eat them.
 We definitely don’t want that kind of violence in our house.
 Otherwise, they are quite social among the same species.

 Fact #2: They Are Intelligent